silvelie/Data-Science/Milestone report.md

 * Separate match_id into 6 different columns: Date, gender, tournament, round, player 1 and player 2
 * Subset only data that contains Simona Halep as player 1 or player 2
 * Transform variable Date in 3 columns : Year, Month, Day
-* Combine dataset overview_total( from the initial Overview1 subsetting by Simona Halep and the total number of data per match) with win_lose(contains 2 columns win or lose and number of sets played) and surface(contains Tournament and Surface) - cbind() and left_join() used
+* Combine dataset overview_total( from the initial Overview1 subsetting by Simona Halep and the total number of data per match) with win_lose(contains 2 columns win or lose and number of sets played), surface(contains Tournament and Surface) and games(contains number of games played) - cbind() and left_join() used.
+* Combine overview_total with all the other datasets: forced_errors_total, return_depth_total, return_outcomes_total, servebasics_total, servedirection_total, shotdirection_total.

+#### Data analysis

+The analysis covers 152 matches over a span of four years from May 2013 to June 2016.
+From the 152 matches, 114 were wins (75%) and 38 were losses(25%).